microplastics-cluster/UTOPIA_model/README.md

 ### 8-Solve mass balance (in steady state for UTOPIA)

-### 9-Results presenation through interactive voila dashboards
+### 9-Results presentation through interactive voila dashboards?

+  -Mass and particle number concentrations
+  -Mass and numbers distribution as fraction of the total mass or total number -Exposure metrics (Overall persistence, characteristic travel distance, transfer efficiency)

 (to be done)